-Group structure and shareholders
+2. Group structure and shareholders

+2.1.
 Group structure

 The registered address of Clariant Ltd is Rothausstrasse 61, 4132 Muttenz, Switzerland.
 The company's business operations are conducted through Clariant Group companies.
 Clariant Ltd, a holding company organized under Swiss law, directly or indirectly owns all Clariant Group companies worldwide.
 With the exception of Clariant Chemicals (India) Ltd, these companies' shares are not publicly traded.
-Clariant owns 51% of the publicly traded company Clariant Chemicals (India) Ltd, based in Airoli, Navi Mumbai, India, and listed on the Bombay Stock Exchange and the National Stock Exchange of India Limited under Stock ID "CLNINDIA" and having ISIN No. INE492A01020.
+Clariant owns 51% of the publicly traded company Clariant Chemicals (India) Ltd, based in Airoli, Navi Mumbai, India, and listed on the Bombay Stock Exchange and the National Stock Exchange of India Limited under Stock ID "CLNINDIA" and having ISIN No. INE492A01029.

-The important subsidiaries of Clariant Ltd are listed in Note 36 of the "Notes to the consolidated financial statements of the Clariant Group" (pages 220 to 222).
+The important subsidiaries of Clariant Ltd are listed in Note 35 of the "Notes to the consolidated financial statements of the Clariant Group" of the Financial Report of the Integrated Report 2017 (pages 64 to 66).